 Sustain Yourself

-As mentioned, bug-out bags are typically best-suited to contain enough survival gear and food to allow you and yours to survive for a stretch of about 72 hours.
+As mentioned, bug-out bags are typically best suited to contain enough survival gear and food to allow you and yours to survive for a stretch of about 72 hours.
 As such, filling it (in part) with emergency rations is your best bet for sustenance.
 Of course, it’s also a good idea to be prepared for a longer period — you never know what might happen — in which case a backup plan for food is a good idea, as well.
 It’s no Michelin-starred restaurant, but this section will better prepare you for the off chance that you need to forage for more foodstuffs and/or cook.

 The Complete Guide to Edible Wild Plants

-As mentioned, your first line of defense against starvation should probably be some kind of emergency rations.
+Best Foraging Guide: As mentioned, your first line of defense against starvation should probably be some kind of emergency rations.
 However, in the case that you can’t eat or access them, for whatever reason, knowing what plants are edible in your region is an extremely valuable alternative.
 While you might not necessarily pack this guide into your BoB (though it’s hardly a bad idea), the knowledge acquired within its pages could save your life — or keep you from mistakenly ingesting something that will end it.
 Trust us, that’s likelier than it probably sounds.

 Snow Peak GigaPower 2.0 Stove

-If you do happen to catch or come across something to eat but you’re not convinced as to whether it’s sanitary or not, fire is a pretty good means of purifying and sanitizing foodstuffs.
+Best Camping Stove: If you do happen to catch or come across something to eat but you’re not convinced as to whether it’s sanitary or not, fire is a pretty good means of purifying and sanitizing foodstuffs.
 And while you could make your own fire from scratch — a skill everyone should know — your life will be much simpler if you have, say, a packable camp stove amongst your emergency supplies.
 This one from Snow Peak runs on ultralight isobutane canisters, which can be found at places like Walmart and outdoor retailers, and collapses down to a super-small format for easier packing between stops.

 First-Aid & Wellness